stevemckinney/iamsteve/content/blog/0029-buttons.md

 Now we have our button, albeit bland.
 Now we  want to add some styling, you can also add a class of choice, or if you want to have all buttons styled the way we will do so now, then you might just want to target the `button`  element.

 ## Styling
 Looking at the button now to make it 3D, the main make up of the code is the box-shadow.
-I've commented the box-shadow area to show which part of the shadow is doing what.
+I've commented the box-shadow area to show which part of the shadow-2xs is doing what.
 Anyway here's my code:

 ```css
 button {